 Sales can be a wonderful thing, but they also present numerous hazards for shoppers.
 We often lose all common sense when we see a bright red “Sale” sign in front of us.
 I say “we” because I too have often fallen prey to the allure of a “bargain” that was just too good to pass up, only to find myself with an unworn wardrobe “orphan” down the line.

 Since many of you will be shopping the sales this month, I would like to offer a few tips to help you shop smarter and avoid making misguided discount purchases.

 Shop with a List

-I always tell my clients that they should maintain an ongoing shopping list to take with them when they hit the stores.
-Not only should you create such a list, but you should use it to guide your shopping decisions – even when shopping the sales.
+I always suggest that people maintain an ongoing shopping list to take with them when they hit the stores.
+Not only should you create such a list, but you should use it to guide all of your shopping decisions – even when shopping the sales.

 I’ve learned this one the hard way.
 Since it’s very easy to find tops that fit me (don’t even ask me about pants…), I would frequently snap up beautiful tanks and tees at rock-bottom prices.
 Sounds good, right?
 But many of those discount purchases, as well as the other tops in my closet, were never or rarely worn because I had far too many of them!
 It would have been far better for me to focus on my actual wardrobe needs than to amass more and more of what I already had.

 Use your shopping list to target your purchases at the sales, and don’t try anything on that isn’t on your list unless it’s beyond extraordinary.